stacksimplify/aws-fargate-ecs-masterclass/05-LoadBalancing-and-ServiceAutoscaling/README.md

 - Test by accessing Load Balancer URL.

-## Step-5: Create ECS Service for Nginx App1 and leverage same load balancer
+## Step-06: Create ECS Service for Nginx App1 and leverage same load balancer
 - We are going to leverage the same load balancer we used for App1
 - We are going to provide the App2 path pattern as /app2*

 ### Create Service
-- Service Name: aws-nginx-app2-svc
+- **Service Name: aws-nginx-app2-svc
 - Number of Tasks: 2
 - Choose VPC & Create Security Group
 - Select Application Load Balancer